 Today I am joining Madison (over at A Joyfully Mad Kitchen) and several other food bloggers for Muffin Week!

 Sometimes they come out of the oven looking so flat and woebegone but end up tasting delicious.
-Once, I expected to pull out muffins from the oven and out came rolls!
-They tasted pretty good, but the texture and look was way, way off.
+Once, I expected to pull out muffins from the oven, and out came rolls!
+They tasted pretty good, but the texture and look were way, way off.

 How I used my blender to make Gluten Free Lemon Muffins and Powdered Sugar: